pechenkactrld/LAppManager/README.md

 Minimal and modern application manager for Debian-based systems built with PyQt6 and Python.
 The application provides a simple graphical interface for installing applications, managing local packages, and handling updates from multiple sources.
+I bring .py to the whole releases to make it open for modifying for everyone

 > [!NOTE]
 >